cavemanpi/net-kubernetes/README.md

 - ssl\_cert\_file, ssl\_key\_file, ssl\_ca\_file

-    This there options passed into new will cause Net::Kubernetes in inlcude SSL client certs to requests to the kuberernetes API server for authentication.
-There are basically just a passthrough to the underlying LWP::UserAgent used to handle the api requests.
+    When these options are passed into new, Net::Kubernetes will inlcude SSL client certs in requests to the kuberernetes API server for authentication.
+They are basically just a passed through to the underlying LWP::UserAgent used to handle api requests.

 ## get\_namespace("myNamespace");